Our safeguarding promise

-This is best answered by defining what constitutes the abuse of a child or young person under the age of 18:
+Abuse of a child or young person under the age of 18 is defined as follows.

 - Abuse is a deliberate act of ill-treatment that can harm or is likely to harm a child or young person’s safety, well-being and development.
 Abuse can be physical, sexual or emotional.

 - Neglect of a child or young person also constitutes abuse and can be defined as failing to provide or secure for a child or young person the basic needs of physical safety and well-being.

 But remember that abuse may not fall easily into these categories.
 If you are in doubt, seek expert advice.

 As a children’s charity, our top priority is the protection of children and young people.
 We are not a statutory child care organisation – the police, children’s social care and the NSPCC are the only agencies with statutory powers.

 But our staff and volunteers have an obligation and responsibility to protect, safeguard and promote the welfare of the children and young people and vulnerable adults with whom we work.